 The teenage years can be a tumultuous time for many, but they’re often more difficult for those who feel as though they have nowhere to turn for help with stressful feelings or situations.
 Unfortunately, a growing number of teens are finding “relief” from their emotional pain with a dangerous form of self-inflicted injury known as cutting.

 According to the U.S. Department of Health and Human Services, approximately 2 million people in the United States—mainly female teenagers—intentionally injure themselves every year.
 While self-mutilation can be a one-time, experimental occurrence, experts say this unhealthy coping mechanism can become addictive.
-“Self-mutilation—particularly teens cutting themselves with razor blades or other sharp objects—is a destructive way that some kids deal with feelings such as anger, frustration, depression and shame,” says Irma Coto, Clinical Coordinator on staff at Miami Children’s Hospital.
+“Self-mutilation—particularly teens cutting themselves with razor blades or other sharp objects—is a destructive way that some kids deal with feelings such as anger, frustration, depression and shame,” says Irma Coto, Clinical Coordinator on staff at Nicklaus Children's Hospital, formerly Miami Children's Hospital.
 “They focus on the physical pain of cutting, and it helps them forget about the emotional pain that is building inside.”

 WHY SOME TEENS CUT